 7th Degree Black 2014 (IKKA Kenpo International)

-I have been training in the Russian Martial Art of SYSTEMA since 2010 and have received my first level of Instructorship in October 2012 from Russian Martial Art Headquarter’s Senior instructor Vladimir Vasiliev.
+I have been training in the Russian Martial Art of SYSTEMA since 2010 and have received my full Instructorship in October 2016 from Russian Martial Art Headquarter’s Senior instructor Vladimir Vasiliev.

 My hope for all martial arts is one of harmony, where the true martial artists can work together in openness, friendship, and mutual improvement by the sharing of ideas, irrespective of style or system.